-I suffer from anxiety and it's a constant reminder that I always experience the word through a filter.
-With anxiety disorder the filter can quickly turn from HDR to Black and White with no warning.
-Through therapy and meditation i hope one day to experience a no-filter world.
+My anxiety is a constant reminder that I experience the word through a filter, a filter that can quickly turn from HDR to Black and White with no warning.
+Through therapy and meditation I'm learning to sense when the filter is about to change, but i know that i may never be able to see … Continue reading Anxiety

 We are judged for our judgement.
 We can't avoid being judged.
 We can avoid judging, but not using our judgement.
 And if we could, at which cost?
 What defines our identity more than our judgement?
 What sums up better our values and experience than our judgement?
 Let's be accountable for (good) judgement.